Q: What does SafeStudents Online monitor?

 A: Log In at http://bark.us.
 Click the Add Child link in your user dropdown menu at the top right.
 The first step will be to provide your child’s name and age (to help Bark determine what is acceptable content based on age).
 The second step is to add social media apps you want to monitor by selecting them from your list.
 Then follow the step by step instructions on the Bark web site.
 Once the Bark app has connected to your child’s social media app it can take up to 48 hours to start receiving alerts.

 Q: Should I tell my child I am searching their site?

 A: Yes.
-We encourage that you are open about the fact that you may see some of the information your child posts online.
-You shouold let your child know you are not spying on them, and you only receive alerts if inappropriate material is posted.
-The more open communication with your child is, the less likely they are to try to be sneaky to avoid your good parenting.
+We encourage you to be open about the fact that you may see some of the information your child posts online.
+You should let your child know you are NOT spying on them, and you only receive alerts if inappropriate material is posted.
+The more open communication with your child is, the less likely they will try to be sneaky to avoid your good parenting.

-A: No, SafeStudents Online actually helps you maximize their privacy by allowing them the freedom to post where and when they want without having you read every single post.
-SafeStudents Online only alerts you when problematic content is posted, so if the content on their page isn’t inappropriate you won’t have to review it.
-Remember, the content posted by your child can be copied, passed along or shared and become very publicly available information.
+A: No, SafeStudents Online actually helps you respect their privacy by allowing them the freedom to post where and when they want without having you read every single message.
+You are only alerted when problematic content is posted, so if the content on their page isn’t inappropriate you won’t have to review it.
+Remember, the content posted by your child can be copied, passed along, or shared by others and become very publicly available information without your child’s consent.
 Content posted on social media can seriously impact your children and their reputation.
 It makes sense to monitor their activity.

 A: Your SafeStudents Online account allows you to set up and monitor all of your dependent children.